lbl-srg/obc/specification/source/benefitsToRatePayers.rst

 Assuming that the technologies being developed in the project can save 12% in the 50% of the commercial building floor area that is in buildings larger than 50,000 sf, the estimated savings average 6% across all commercial buildings.

+We assume a value of 2.8 for the ratio of site energy to source energy for electricity, both for California and nationally. [#f1]_

 The California savings are estimated as follows: the annual energy consumption of California commercial buildings is about 67.1 TWh of electricity, equivalent to 0.64 quads (188 TWh) of source energy,